 \textbf{Should we re-fine-tune/re-train the LLM from scratch each time in DUET or continue training the model from the previous iteration?} Our problem formulation in Sec.~\ref{section:problem setting} and theoretical findings (Sec.~\ref{sec:theory regret}) assumes DUET re-train the LLM from the same initial checkpoint at every iteration.
 This is necessary to ensure our surrogate function landscape in GP remains consistent throughout the BO process, allowing DUET to converge.
 From a practical perspective, we speculate that DUET will be less effective if we continue training an LLM from the previous iteration.
 This is because training data mixtures from earlier iterations might not be useful for the unseen evaluation task and the model might memorize \citep{tirumala2022memorizationoverfittinganalyzingtraining} irrelevant information that are difficult to be overwritten in later BO iterations.

 \textbf{DUET for extremely large datasets used in pre-training.} We can amortize the computational cost of IF computation by pre-computing and storing them beforehand (App.~\ref{app:IF-details}) in our paper's fine-tuning setting.
-However, the size of datasets used in pre-training could be extremely large, which might still lead to large computational cost when computing IF values of every data point in such datasets.
-To make computation faster, we can adopt methods in \cite{koh2017influence} to approximate hessian inversions when computing IF values.
-We can also sample a smaller subset of data to compute IF values, before training a neural network \citep{jethani2022fastshaprealtimeshapleyvalue} to predict the IF values of other data points.
+However, the size of datasets used in pre-training could be extremely large, which might still lead to large computational cost when computing IF scores of every data point in such datasets.
+To make computation faster, we can adopt methods in \citep{koh2017influence} to approximate hessian inversions when computing IF scores.
+We can also sample a smaller subset of data to compute IF scores, before training a neural network \citep{jethani2022fastshaprealtimeshapleyvalue} to predict the IF scores of other data points.

 \textbf{Noisy feedback setting.} In some practical settings, the feedback from the unseen task is noisy.
 For instance, user ratings have a variance even within the same user demographics.
 How does DUET fare when the feedback from the unseen evaluation task is noisy?
 Fortunately, DUET is equally effective even when feedback is noisy.
 Feedback noise becomes part of the observation noise (Sec.~\ref{sec: solve outer}) under the BO framework in DUET.
 In our experiments (Sec.~\ref{subsec:main-results}), the evaluation task feedback is inherently noisy since LLM responses are probabilistic in nature, but DUET still performs well empirically.